 Human rights

 Human rights are core principles of United Nations, and provide the ethical scaffold for many organizations, including some that are religiously inspired.
 They involve fundamental notions of respect.
 However, various religious actors are uneasy about or contest aspects of human rights, sometimes arguing that the Universal Declaration is in essence “Western”.
-This may lead to tepid support and questions, for example on LGBT and women’s rights and freedom of speech
+This may lead to tepid support and questions, for example on LGBT and women’s rights and freedom of speech.
+The common gulf between advocates of freedom of religion or belief (FoRB) and broader human rights poses questions that deserve response.

 Debates about models